 Big boot and useful storage compared to many modern hybrid cars

 A lot of space is taken up inside the Prius by its electric motor and big batteries, but Toyota has designed it so it doesn’t impinge too much on the car's practicality.
 You get a reasonable 446 litres of space in the boot – which trumps the Volkswagen Golf – that can be expanded to 1,120 litres when the standard-fit 60:40 split-folding rear seats are folded down flat.
 You also get a handy storage compartment beneath the boot floor for hiding away valuables.
 In the front, you get a large storage box in the centre console, plus a double-level glove compartment.
 The shallow door bins are the only big criticism.

 Reliability & safety

-Toyota may have dropped four places to come ninth in the 2013 Driver Power customer satisfaction survey, but that doesn’t mean it makes unreliable cars.
-It came fifth in 2012 and not much has changed, except perhaps customer attitudes to the level of performance they expect from hybrid cars now that more are readily available on the market.
-As a reflection of this, the Prius itself dropped 17 places in the top 100 cars to rank 26th, again because of performance.
+The 2013 Driver Power customer satisfaction survey saw Toyota drop down four places to finish ninth out of 32 in the manufacturers rankings.
+In reality, very little has changed since its 2012 fifth-place finish - except perhaps customers’ performance expectations of hybrid cars now they’re more readily available.
+A reflection of this saw the Prius itself drop down 17 places in the list of the top 100 cars to rank 26th – mainly because of performance.
 The good news is that since the car was introduced there have been no reported reliability issues.
-There have been concerns about the life of the batteries, however, but Toyota claims that they are designed to last as long as the car itself – and if anything does go wrong, you’ll be dealing with a manufacturer with an industry-leading reputation for customer care.
-It's safe, too, getting the full five stars in the Euro NCAP crash safety tests and coming with seven airbags, electronic stability control, traction control and brake assist are all fitted as standard.
+Battery life has caused some concerns, though, but Toyota says that the current batteries are designed to last as long as the car itself.
+However, if you’re in that tiny unlucky percentage that has a problem, Toyota is an industry leader for customer care.
+Plus, the Prius is safe, securing the maximum five-star rating in the Euro NCAP crash safety tests and coming fitted with seven airbags, electronic stability control (ESP), traction control and brake assist as standard.